angular/angular/adev/src/content/tutorials/first-app/steps/01-hello-world/README.md

 </docs-workflow>

-Summary: In this lesson, you updated a default Angular app to display *Hello world*.
+SUMMARY: In this lesson, you updated a default Angular app to display *Hello world*.
 In the process, you learned about the `ng serve` command to serve your app locally for testing.

 For more information about the topics covered in this lesson, visit: